Lynne E. Maquat

 Lynne Elizabeth Maquat is an American biochemist and molecular biologist whose research focuses on the cellular mechanisms of human disease.
+She is known for her work in describing the process of nonsense-mediated decay.
 She is an elected member of the American Academy of Arts and Sciences, the National Academy of Sciences and the National Academy of Medicine.
-She currently holds the J. Lowell Orbison Endowed Chair and is a professor of biochemistry and biophysics, pediatrics and of oncology at the University of Rochester Medical Center.
-Professor Maquat is also Founding Director of the Center for RNA Biology and Founding Chair of Graduate Women in Science at the University of Rochester.
+She currently holds the J. Lowell Orbison Endowed Chair and is a professor of biochemistry and biophysics, pediatrics and oncology at the University of Rochester Medical Center.

 Education

-Maquat graduated magna cum laude with a Bachelor of Science degree in biology from the University of Connecticut; her thesis was in cell biology.
-She received her PhD in biochemistry from the University of Wisconsin.
+Maquat graduated magna cum laude with a Bachelor of Science degree in biology from the University of Connecticut in 1974.
+She received her PhD in biochemistry from the University of Wisconsin-Madison in 1979.